 Regardless of which material you choose, all outdoor features need proper maintenance.
 Always keep in mind that fencing adds to the value of your home, should you ever decide to sell it.
 Ensuring that your fence is properly taken care of will protect your investment and drastically extend the life of your fence.

 If you’re trying to maintain your privacy and keep pets in, the fence around the backyard should be about 6 feet tall.
 If you’re in an area where deer sightings are common, you may want your fence to be about 8 feet tall.
 Typically, a fence around the front yard should be no more than 4 feet tall.
 This allows you to still see what’s going on around you while keeping children and pets in.
 Fences in the front of homes should also be easy to see through so as to not block drivers’ field of vision.

 Finished or Unfinished?

 Many fences look the same on both sides.
 But for instances when this is not the case, it is customary to place the finished or more attractive side where it is visible to the neighborhood.
 This drastically improves your home’s curb appeal and, in turn, it’s value.
 If you’re installing fencing between your house and your neighbor’s house, it is the best expression of etiquette to place the finished side facing them and the unfinished side toward you.

 When planning and preparing to build a fence, the more you can do on the front end, the better.
 After all, as Robert Frost once said, “good fences make good neighbors.”
-Learn the law, talk to your neighbors, and be as respectful and considerate as possible along the way.
+Practice good fence etiquette – learn the law, talk to your neighbors, and be as respectful and considerate as possible along the way.
 By following these helpful tips, you’re well on your way to having the fence you’ve been dreaming of.